k2controls/piRover02/sprint1/week05/index.md

   - Research and complete Sprint 1 capstone
 - Sprint 1 capstone activity: [Power And Control Research](RAM205.PowerAndControlResearch.docx){:target="_blank"}
   - See the related video posted to the class announcements.
+  - Complete research and submit document mid-week
-  - Complete the responses and submit **by Tuesday**.
-See Moodle link.
+    - Monday session - submit **by Tuesday**.
+    - Tuesday session - submit **by Wednesday**.
+    - See Moodle link for deadline.
-  - Be prepared to discuss your findings.
+  - Be prepared to discuss your findings during Session 2.
 You must use appropriate language when presenting.

 <!--